sequana/pacbio_qc/README.rst

 This is is the **pacbio_qc** pipeline from the `Sequana <https://sequana.readthedocs.org>`_ projet

-:Overview: QC on pacbio BAM files
+:Overview: Quality control for pacbio BAM files (raw data)
 :Input: BAM files provided by Pacbio Sequencers
 :Output: HTML reports with various plots including taxonomic plot
 :Status: draft